Verification on the spot. New lower pricing – Checkit out!

 First when dispensing into the well, if you do a blowout, lift the end of the pipette tip out of the pool of dye in the well.

-How do I center the dye in the well?
+How do I center the dye in the well of a Checkit Pro?

 You can touch your pipette tip to the bottom of the well to help find the center.
 On the smaller volume wells, you can feel a divot at the bottom to guide the pipette tip.
 You can also use your pipette tip, carefully, to help guide dye to center after pipetting.
 If your hands are shaky, it helps to use two hands when pipetting or ask someone else for assistance.